ifit/Enhancements/README.md

 __Who is this for?__

 Everyone.
-Anyone can create issues here (no duplicates please) and everyone can browse through previously created issues, add notes, and/or +1 :+1: any you feel should be prioritized.
+Anyone can create issues here (no duplicates please) and everyone can browse through previously created issues, add notes, and/or +1 :+1: any you feel are relevant.

 __Definition of Labels__